holmstead/pands-project/README.md

-# pands-project
+# Programming and Scripting Project 2024

-Contains an analysis of the Iris dataset.
+Contains an analysis of the Iris dataset.[1]

 ## Requirements
 - pandas
-- matplotlib.pyplot
+- matplotlib

 ## Usage